 Instructions

-- Spatchcock Your Turkey: Flip turkey so it is breast-side down.
-Taking your kitchen shears, cut along both sides of the backbone (which will be running down the middle of the turkey at this point) and remove.
-Cut into the top of the breastbone and start to break apart the cartilage there.
+- Spatchcock Turkey: Place turkey on a large cutting board or on a baking pan.
+Flip turkey so it is breast-side down.
+Taking kitchen shears, cut along both sides of the backbone (which will be running down the middle of the turkey) and remove.
+Using a sharp knife, cut into the top of the breastbone and start to break apart the cartilage.
 Flip over.
-Firmly press down towards the top of the breastbone with the palm of your hand until you hear a crack.
-That’s it!
-Check out our tutorial on How To Spatchcock a Turkey HERE for even more details!
+Firmly press down towards the top of the breastbone with the palm of your hand until you hear a crack and the turkey lays flat. (option to check out our tutorial on How To Spatchcock a Turkey for even more details and pictures).

-- Take 1/4 cup softened butter and rub into every nook and cranny (including under the skin where possible).
+- Butter + Season: Take 1/4 cup softened butter and rub into every nook and cranny (including under the turkey skin, where possible).
 Use additional softened butter, as-needed.
-Sprinkle Turkey Seasoning all over.
+Sprinkle turkey seasoning all over.

-- Remove from oven and baste one more time.
-Cover pan with foil and let rest 10-15 minutes.
+- Rest: Remove turkey from oven, once fully cooked, and baste one more time.
+Cover pan with aluminum foil and let meat rest 15-20 minutes.

 Notes

-- Turkey: ensure you are using a fully thawed turkey!
-A partially frozen turkey will definitely impact your cooking time and you bird will cook unevenly.
-Here is our Guide to Thawing a Turkey.
+- Turkey: use a fully thawed turkey!
+A partially frozen turkey will definitely impact the cooking time and it will cook unevenly – it will also be very hard to spatchcock.
+Follow our guide on how to thaw a turkey.

-- White Wine: feel free to just use more chicken broth if you don’t want to use wine.
-As for what kind of white wine, I used a chardonnay.
+- White Wine: feel free to just use more chicken broth, if you don’t want to use wine.

-- Cook Time per pound: If you are using a bigger or smaller bird than mine just know it will take approximately 6 minutes per pound to cook a fully thawed turkey using the spatchcock method.
-Of course, use your internal meat thermometer to track the temperature.
+- Cook Time per pound: it will take approximately 6-7 minutes per pound to cook a fully thawed turkey, using the spatchcock method.
+Of course, use an internal meat thermometer to track the temperature.
+I usually pull mine a little before it hits 165 degrees F. since it will continue to cook as it rests.

 Lynn Weichmann says